 During each experimental round, we counted the number of intact seeds (yijkm) for up to 3 years.
 We counted the number of seeds in bag i, in population j, and in year k at times indexed by m, corresponding to the times at which bags were unearthed.
 These counts represent the number of seeds that remain intact in the soil seed bank.
 We also counted the number of seedlings (yg,ijk) when we unearthed the seed bags in January.
 We illustrate the relationship between the experimental design and data in (Figure [fig:seed-bag-experiments]B), in which we show the hypothetical, average seed counts in seed bags from the first experimental round at one population.
 Seeds are lost from bags through physical destruction (continuous decline in seed counts along solid lines) and germination (discrete decline in seed counts along dotted lines).

 We conducted viability experiments in each year we conducted seed burial experiments.
-At the end of each experimental year, bags were brought to the lab and intact seeds were tested in a two-stage viability trial (Figure [fig:seed-bag-experiments]C).
-In the lab, we conducted germination trials and viability assays on subsets of the seeds from each bag to estimate the viability of the intact seeds.
+At the end of each experimental year, the bags that had been scored for germination in January were brought to the lab in October and intact seeds were tested in a two-stage viability trial (Figure [fig:seed-bag-experiments]C).
+In the lab, we counted intact seeds and conducted germination trials and viability assays on subsets of the seeds from each bag to estimate the viability of the intact seeds.
 First, we placed up to 15 seeds from each bag on to moist filter paper in a disposable cup and observed the number of germinants over 10 days; we counted and removed germinants every 2 days.
 For each bag, we summed the number of seeds tested and germinating to obtain the number of trials (nijktestg) and successes (yijkgerm) summarizing the germination trials.

 After 10 days, up to 10 remaining ungerminated seeds were sliced in half and individually placed into the wells of 96-well plates filled with a solution of tetrazolium chloride, which stains viable tissue red.
 We covered the plates with foil.
 Each 96-well plate contained seed from at least one bag per population of a given seed-age class.
 Two or three tests of up to 15 seeds each were conducted for each bag.
 We checked and counted for viable seeds every 2 days for 10 days.
 For each bag, we summed the number of seeds tested and stained to obtain the number of trials (nijktestv) and successes (yijkviab) summarizing the viability trials.